aplbrain/neuvue-app/neuvue_project/workspace/static/getting_started.md

 Some forced choice tasks have both decision buttons and a "Submit" button.
 In these cases you must a select a decision and then click "Submit" when you are ready to submit the task.
 For all tasks, refer to the instructions in the side panel for more concrete detail on how and when to submit the task.

 ### Neuroglancer (WIP)

-Please refer to [this cheatsheet](https://docs.google.com/document/d/1eypqJ9iI1GlWSPMTZQo9oDCLEahye6oYo_CuhS_5QTA/edit?usp=sharing) (credit to flywire.ai) for basic Neuroglancer navigation and operation instructions.
+Here is a great instructional video on how to operate Neuroglancer for basic navigation and data exploration.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TwBTyWWnbxc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+[This cheatsheet](https://docs.google.com/document/d/1eypqJ9iI1GlWSPMTZQo9oDCLEahye6oYo_CuhS_5QTA/edit?usp=sharing) (credit to flywire.ai) has additional useful information thats specific to this proofreading effort!

 ## Additional Pages and Tools